buildingSMART/IDS/Documentation/UserManual/README.md

 <img src="Graphics/IDS-logo-with-letters.png" alt="IDS Logo" width="300"/>

 **Information Delivery Specification (IDS)** is a buildingSMART standard for specifying and checking simple information requirements from IFC models.
 It is designed as a free, lightweight, standardised approach to model checking.
-Read more on the official website: https://www.buildingsmart.org/standards/bsi-standards/information-delivery-specification-ids/
+Read more on the [official website](https://www.buildingsmart.org/standards/bsi-standards/information-delivery-specification-ids/).

 ## Introduction